 Crazy Horse Memorial is open every day of the year.

-During the off season from mid-October to mid-May, Crazy Horse Memorial’s Visitor Complex is open from 8 a.m. to 5 p.m.
+During the off season from mid-October to mid-May, Crazy Horse Memorial’s Visitor Complex is typically open from 8 a.m. to 5 p.m.
 Beyond 5 p.m., the mountain viewing area at the parking lot remains open one hour when the Mountain is lighted.
 The Laughing Water Restaurant closes at 4 p.m.

 Memorial Day weekend holiday through mid-October, the Crazy Horse Memorial’s Visitor Complex is open from 8 a.m. until dark, at which time the “Legends in Light” laser-light show on the Mountain Carving begins.
 The Laughing Water Restaurant serves dinner until 7 p.m.